daveysull/PFDA/project/README.md

 #### 1. Introduction :

-This notebook contains my analysis of PWC contact centre data.
-The goal of this notebook is to identify trends as well as behaviours that may be impacting PWCs contact centre performance.
-The original dataset contained 10 columns and 5,000 rows.
-The dates within the dataset ranged from January 1st to March 31st 2021.
-The dataset was downloaded from Kaggle, added to a database I created in MySQL and then was connected to through Python.
+This notebook contains the analysis of PWC contact centre data.
+The goal of this notebook is to identify trends as well as behaviours that may impact PWC’s contact centre performance.
+The original dataset contains 10 columns and 5,000 rows.
+The dates within the dataset range from January 1st to March 31st, 2021.
+The dataset is downloaded from Kaggle, added to a database created in MySQL, and then connected to through Python.

 #### 2. Data Preperation :

-The first step of preperation was creating a database to store the data.
-I did so in MySQL, added the excel data to the database via bash scripts and then loaded the data to my notebook using Python.
-A detailed description of what was done is in my notebook.
-Once this was done I took the usual steps of setting the index, creating/dropping columns, dealing with null values, etc.
+The first step of preparation is creating a database to store the data.
+This is done in MySQL, and the Excel data is added to the database via bash scripts before the data is loaded to the notebook using Python.
+A detailed description of what is done is included in the notebook.
+Once this is completed, the usual steps of setting the index, creating/dropping columns, dealing with null values, etc., are taken.

 #### 3. EDA :

-This part of the notebook is where I explore the data, looking for potential trends through the creation of visuals.
-I used .info() and .describe() to get a better understanding of the data.
-The visuals created in this section were boxplots, barcharts, pie charts and a line plot.
-The most insightful visual was the pie chart which showed that 70% of unresolved issues were due to calls not being answered.
-The line plot shows how the call volumes can differ substantially day to day.
-In section 5, a more complex version of this plot is added use plotly.
+This part of the notebook explores the data, looking for potential trends through the creation of visuals.
+The methods .info() and .describe() are used to better understand the data.
+The visuals created in this section include boxplots, bar charts, pie charts, and a line plot.
+The most insightful visual is the pie chart, which shows that 70% of unresolved issues are due to calls not being answered.
+The line plot shows how call volumes differ substantially day-to-day.
+In Section 5, a more complex version of this plot is added using Plotly.

 #### 4. KPI Analysis :

 (i) Operational Efficiency - Average Call Duration & Resolution Rate :

-In this section I look at average call duration and resolution rate to see if there are areas for improving performance.
-For call duration when looking at Agents and Topics they are pretty consistent across the board.
-Call duration by topic or agent are all within 10 seconds of the overall average.
-For that reason I dove deeper into the data looking at the combinations of Agents and Topics where the call duartion is above the total average.
-This shows specific topics agents can focus on to improve their numbers and close calls out quicker.
-I looked at outliers to narrow down the 5% of longest calls.
-That is more of a reference point again for potential areas to focus on improving.
-For example Agent Dan is in that top 5% 11 times for payment related calls.
+In this section, the average call duration and resolution rate are analyzed to identify areas for performance improvement.
+Call durations, when analyzed by agents and topics, are consistent across the board.
+Call durations by topic or agent are all within 10 seconds of the overall average.
+Further analysis focuses on the combinations of agents and topics where call durations exceed the total average.
+This reveals specific topics agents can focus on to improve their numbers and close calls quicker.
+Outliers are examined to narrow down the 5% longest calls, serving as a reference for potential areas of improvement.
+For instance, Agent Dan appears in the top 5% 11 times for payment-related calls.

-With resolution rate I discovered in the EDA section that a high number of these unresolved issues is due to calls not being answered.
-When looking at resolution rates by Agent and Topic, similar to avg. call duration the results are quite even with the average resolution rate being 73%.
-I've highlighted in the analysis agent and topic combinations where PWC could focus on improving.
-Finally I reviewed the correlation between call volume and unanswered calls which was 0.9988 meaning that there is a strong positive relationship between the two variables.
+For resolution rates, the EDA reveals that a high number of unresolved issues are due to calls not being answered.
+When examining resolution rates by agent and topic, results are similarly consistent, with an average resolution rate of 73%.
+Combinations of agents and topics are highlighted where PWC can focus on improvement.
+The correlation between call volume and unanswered calls is 0.9988, indicating a strong positive relationship between the two variables.

 (ii) Customer Satisfaction - Satisfaction Rating :

-During my analysis of customer satisfaction I focused on the satisfaction rating agents get for each call.
+During the analysis of customer satisfaction, the focus is on the satisfaction rating agents receive for each call.
 This rating ranges from 0-5.
-PWCs average rating was 2.76 which isn't great.
-Unanswered calls were bringing this average down as an unaswered call automatically gets a 0.
-The satisfaction rating when an issue was resolved was 3.40.
-I copied the same framework for this analysis as I did for operational efficientcy, getting the combinations of agents and topics that were below average.
-I finally added another line chart showing the satisfaction ratings overtime.
-For the majority of January the satisfaction ratings were above the average and then dipped substantially for February and March.
-With additional context or data I would be able to tell why this is happening.
+PWC’s average rating is 2.76, which is suboptimal.
+Unanswered calls lower this average, as they automatically receive a rating of 0.
+Resolved calls have a significantly higher average rating of 3.40.
+The same framework used for operational efficiency is applied, identifying combinations of agents and topics below average.
+A line chart is added to show satisfaction ratings over time.
+For most of January, satisfaction ratings are above average but dip substantially in February and March.
+Additional context or data would be needed to explain this trend.

 (iii) Agent Performance - Resolution Rate, Satisfaction Rate & Call Volume Handled

-The agent performance analysis was a combination of what was done in the Operational Efficiency and Customer Satisfaction sections.
-These KPI's overlap so it made sense to approach it this way.
-I created bar charts with agents resolution and satisfaction ratings and then created heat maps adding in the topics to easily identify weak points.
-I finally looked at the correlation between resolution rate and satisfaction rating and visualized the results.
-The correlation between the two was 0.54.
-Which isn't very strong but does show there is a relationship there.
+The agent performance analysis combines elements from the Operational Efficiency and Customer Satisfaction sections.
+Overlapping KPIs justify this approach.
+Bar charts visualize agents’ resolution and satisfaction ratings, and heat maps include topics to identify weak points.
+Finally, the correlation between resolution rate and satisfaction rating is reviewed and visualized.
+The correlation is 0.54, indicating a moderate positive relationship between the two metrics.

 #### 5. Advanced / Interactive Visuals :

-In this section a created multiple interactive visuals using plotly.
+In this section, multiple interactive visuals are created using Plotly.
 The first is a stacked bar chart showing Satisfaction Rating by Agent and Topic.

-Next is a normal bar chart showing resolved issues by agent.
-This visual shows that Jim resolved the most issues at 485 with Stuart last at 424.
+Next, a standard bar chart shows resolved issues by agent.
+This visual reveals that Jim resolves the most issues at 485, while Stuart resolves the least at 424.

-The third visual is a funnel showing the total calls, answered calls and resolved calls.
-This is a straightforward visual that gives quick and easy to understand data.
+The third visual is a funnel chart showing the total calls, answered calls, and resolved calls.
+This is a straightforward visual for quick and easy data understanding.

-Visuals five and six are bar charts with an animation frame added.
-Visual five shows the frequncy in call volume day to day for agents where visual six uses .cumsum() to show the cumulative calls by agent.
+Visuals five and six are bar charts with animation frames.
+Visual five shows the frequency of call volume day-to-day for agents, while visual six uses .cumsum() to display cumulative calls by agent.

 #### 6. Advanced Analysis :

-In this section I did ANOVA & Regression analysis using statsmodels.
-This analysis showed that when it comes to call duration, the topic has close to no impact on it.
-The only significant difference was for payment related calls which tend to be shorter.
-It also showed that the speed of answer, call duration and resolved issues had little to no impact on satisfaction rating.
+In this section, ANOVA and regression analysis are conducted using Statsmodels.
+The analysis reveals that call duration is minimally impacted by the topic, except for payment-related calls, which tend to be shorter.
+Additionally, the speed of answering calls, call duration, and resolved issues have little impact on satisfaction ratings.

 #### 7. Insights (Copy & Paste from Notebook)
 #### Operational Efficiency:

-Call Duration: While average call durations are consistent across agents and topics, a deeper analysis revealed that specific agent-topic combinations (e.g., Agent Dan and payment-related calls) contribute disproportionately to longer call durations.
-These could be targeted for training or process improvement.
+Call Duration: While average call durations are consistent across agents and topics, deeper analysis reveals that specific agent-topic combinations (e.g., Agent Dan and payment-related calls) contribute disproportionately to longer call durations.
+These can be targeted for training or process improvement.

 Resolution Rate: Unanswered calls account for 70% of unresolved issues, as highlighted in the EDA.
 This is strongly correlated (0.9988) with call volume, indicating a need for better resource management during peak times.

 #### Customer Satisfaction:
-Unanswered calls are a major driver of poor satisfaction ratings, bringing down the average rating to 2.76.
+Unanswered calls are a major driver of poor satisfaction ratings, lowering the average rating to 2.76.
 Resolved calls have a significantly higher average rating of 3.40.

-Satisfaction ratings saw a steep decline in February and March, compared to January.
-This may indicate operational or seasonal challenges that need further exploration.
+Satisfaction ratings decline steeply in February and March compared to January.
+This indicates operational or seasonal challenges that need further exploration.

 Agent Performance:
 Performance across agents is fairly even, but specific agents and topics show weaknesses that can be addressed through training.
 There is a moderate positive correlation (0.54) between resolution rates and satisfaction ratings, suggesting that resolving issues efficiently is a key driver of satisfaction.

 #### Advanced Analysis:
-Regression analysis showed that call duration and the speed of answering calls have minimal impact on satisfaction ratings.
+Regression analysis shows that call duration and the speed of answering calls have minimal impact on satisfaction ratings.
 The main exception is payment-related calls, which are shorter and more efficient.
-ANOVA analysis further supported that topics have little influence on call durations overall.
+ANOVA analysis further supports that topics have little influence on call durations overall.

 #### Recommendation

-1) Unanswered Calls - The biggest issue facing PWC is the volume of unanswered calls, this is impacting their KPIs; Satisfaction Rating and Resolution Rate.
-I'd recommend hiring additional agents to help handle the call volumes, especially during peak periods.
+1) Unanswered Calls - The biggest issue PWC faces is the volume of unanswered calls, which impacts their KPIs: Satisfaction Rating and Resolution Rate.
+Hiring additional agents to handle call volumes, especially during peak periods, is recommended.

-2) Agent Training - Agents resolution rates at a high level are relatively positive but there are some combinations of topics and agents where there is room for improvement.
-I would recommend targeted training for these combinations.
-This should lead to overall improvements in resolution rates.
-Once the training is done paired t-Tests can be performed to see how beneficial the training was.
+2) Agent Training - While agents’ resolution rates are relatively positive, certain combinations of topics and agents show room for improvement.
+Targeted training for these combinations is recommended, which would lead to overall improvements in resolution rates.
+After the training, paired t-tests can be performed to evaluate its effectiveness.

-3) Data-Driven Decision Making - Use the heat maps and interactive visuals created to identify trends and performance gaps at a glance.
+3) Data-Driven Decision Making - Using the heat maps and interactive visuals created allows trends and performance gaps to be identified at a glance.

-Adopting these recommendations will have a very positive impact on PWCs KPI's
+Adopting these recommendations will positively impact PWC’s KPIs.